Why choose RPBA Members?

 Above all else, we care about you and your new furry friend, and we know that sometimes re-homing your beloved pet is necessary for your and/or their welfare.

-All of our members must provide a three-day cooling off period for new pets, meaning that if for any reason you don’t feel it’s going to work out within those three days, you’re entitled to a full refund, unless you’ve agreed to a non-refundable initial deposit or you’ve paid for travel expenses.
+All of our members must provide a three-day cooling off period for new pets, meaning that if for any reason you don’t feel it’s going to work out within those three days, you’re entitled 70% refund upon return during this period, unless you’ve agreed to a non-refundable initial deposit or you’ve paid for travel expenses.

 After the initial three-day cooling off period, RPBA members remain committed rehoming your pet, if it becomes necessary, throughout the lifetime of your pet.
 Our members are responsible for ensuring that any dogs or cats they’ve bred are rehomed at any point in your pet’s life.